City Council · 9:00 AM · Council Chambers, City Hall

 Showing all 3 actions.
 Filter by: , , .

-What to do: Request deed restriction Z778-18 from Dallas city records today to document exactly which land use or building constraints will be lifted if Council approves the termination — with the ordinance potentially adopted tonight, knowing the restriction's full scope before it is drafted lets you identify any conditions attached to the CPC approval and begin permit preparation without waiting on the effective date.
+What to do: Request the deed restriction document from Dallas city records now to map exactly which land use or building constraints lift when the ordinance becomes effective.
+This lets you identify any conditions refined across the two consecutive CPC hearings and begin permit preparation without waiting on the adoption notice.

 Convent Planned Development at W. Davis and Cockrell Hill (Z-25-000156)